miniBill/elm-css/README.md

 #### Somewhat experimental

 This is still in it's experimental stages and is only partly tested.
+It seems to be fine but I can't say for sure yet!

 #### Some different naming schemes.